List of students' unions in the United Kingdom not affiliated with the NUS

-Durham Students' Union voted to disaffiliate in March 2010 but subsequently voted to reaffiliate in January 2011.
-Oxford University Student Union was reported as having voted to disaffiliate in 2014, but this was overturned after voting irregularities were uncovered.
-Four unions voted to leave the national body in 2016 Lincoln, Newcastle, Hull and Loughborough (Lincoln later rejoined but has since again disaffiliated).
+Several disaffiliation votes have later been reversed.
+Durham Students' Union voted to disaffiliate in March 2010, but subsequently voted to reaffiliate in January 2011.
+Oxford University Student Union was reported as having voted to disaffiliate in 2014, but the result was overturned after voting irregularities were uncovered.

+A further wave of disaffiliations began in the mid-2010s, following the controversial election of Malia Bouattia as NUS president.
+Four unions voted to leave the national body in 2016: Lincoln, Newcastle (though Newcastle voted to rejoin in 2026), Hull and Loughborough.